-I just wanted to share an old story about one of my previous client’s, Andrea.
+I just wanted to share an old story about one of my previous clients, who we will call Andrea.

 I’m telling this story to share give a framework in how to stop sugar cravings in a practical way.

 The framework is simple – understand the three causes of habits and eat plenty of nutrient-dense foods throughout the day.